 The EPA defines and regulates several types of hazardous waste.
-These include materials that have come into contact with certain chemical agents, certain pesticides and pharmaceutical products, and the byproducts of common industrial products, such as cleaning solvents, wastewater and sludge.
+These include materials that have come into contact with certain chemical agents, certain pesticides and pharmaceutical products, and the byproducts of common industrial products, such as:

 All employees who may come into contact with hazardous materials must be fully trained in proper handling of these materials and equipped with all necessary protective gear such as gloves, goggles and coveralls.
 Occupational Safety and Health Administration regulations require these protections.
 Failure to comply may result in serious health issues for individuals as well as fines and possible civil suits against noncompliant businesses.
 The EPA estimates that hundreds of hazardous waste sites remain from the days before industries realized the dangers of unregulated disposal.